PaulRps/Fingerprint-Label-Marker/README.md

 * Select a image and mark the labels as you wish - you have to click on mouse buttons: left = Core; middle = Delta; right = Neg.
 There are subtitles on screen that explains the selected box colors.

-* Save the marked labels by clicking on menu option 'Save GroundTruth' - it generates a folder with a txt file (text info) and folders with the images separeted by class.
+* Save the marked labels by clicking on menu option 'Save Ground Truth' - it generates a folder with a txt file (text info) and folders with the images separeted by class.

 * You can restart at the point where you stopped at last time, you have to click on menu option 'Load Checkpoint File' and choose the saved txt file.